ellennickles/programming-for-artists-s22/README.md

-# programming-for-artists-s22
+# Programming for Artists
-Course Information for Programming for Artists • CCNY Electronic Design &amp; Multimedia Program (EDM) • Spring 2022
+ART 29526 • Electronic Design & Multimedia Program (EDM) • The City College of New York (CCNY)